 - Inform you whether it is a service they are willing to offer

 - Guide you on how to share orders from your store to ensure that they are shipped with no supplier information

 Once you have on blind dropshipping terms with your supplier, be sure to follow their recommended order processing methods.
 Take note that different suppliers may have different methods.
 Here are a few examples of some supplier methods that you may encounter.

-- A supplier may have a ‘comments’ or ‘remarks’ section on their order sharing platform.
-They would then ask you to indicate your request for blind dropshipping in these sections as you share dropshipping orders from your store.
+- A supplier may have a ‘comments’ or ‘remarks’ p on their order sharing platform.
+They would then ask you to indicate your request for blind dropshipping in these ps as you share dropshipping orders from your store.

 - Once a blind dropshipping agreement is established, your supplier may offer you a special code for your store.
 This code would notify the suppliers’ staff to process all your future orders as blind dropshipping orders.

 - Some suppliers may allow you to call or email to notify them to blind dropship certain orders.

 Are There Alternative Methods of Achieving Blind Dropshipping?

 Some dropshipping suppliers have pre-packed commodities and may be unwilling to repack them to fulfill your request for blind dropshipping.
 Others may simply not be open to providing the service due to labor constraints or the time it takes.